biofisicaAQP/BussoliniLizundia_et_al_2026/README.md

 The repository includes:

 - Processed datasets used in the study
-- Supplementary figures, files and tables
+- Supplementary files and tables

 ## Data Availability Statement